berezucc/tank-gallery/README.md

 ## Description
 I wanted to learn the fundamentals of front-end web development so I created a personal image gallery.
 It is just a small and simple website built with HTML, CSS, and a bit of Javascript.
+**Main features I spent time working on:**
+  - a functional menu navigation bar
+  - responsive display for desktop / mobile devices
+  - responsive gallery (display: grid)
+  - image gallery functionality when clicking on an image (lightbox)
+  - form functionality for the contact page